NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 This reciter admits that they **used to recite** two surahs meaning it was once part of the Quran, but that they just forgot them.
 He remembers some fragments, but these match nothin in the Quran, proving that these surahs are gone forever.
 This proves the Quran has not been perfectly preserved.

-## Two chapters of the Quran were eaten by a sheep {#sheep-ate-surahs}
+### Verses of the Quran were eaten by a sheep {#sheep-ate-verses}

 [Sunan Ibn Majah 1944](https://sunnah.com/ibnmajah:1944)

 > It was narrated that 'Aishah said “The Verse of stoning and of breastfeeding an adult ten times was revealed, and the paper was with me under my pillow.
 When the Messenger of Allah died, we were preoccupied with his death, and a tame sheep came in and ate it.”

-How can the Quran be perfectly preserved when two Surah's were literally eaten by a sheep?
+How can the Quran be perfectly preserved when parts of it were literally eaten by a sheep?

 ## Chapters of the Quran could be ordered on demand {#surah-on-demand}